spiral/docs/framework/scopes.md

 ```

 In short, you can receive active context from container or injection inside the IoC scope as you would normally do
-for any normal dependency but you **must not store** it between scopes.
+for any normal dependency, but you **must not store** it between scopes.

 ## Context Managers
 As mentioned above you are not allowed to store any reference to the scoped instance, the following code is invalid and will